MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-levels-how-to-make-a-featured-level-2022.md

 A﻿ featured level is a level selected by the Geometry Dash developer RobTop Games to be placed on the in-game featured page.
 The creator of the level will then receive thousands of likes on the level and at least 2 creator points.

-B﻿ut, how do you make a featured level in Geometry Dash?
+But, how do you make a featured level in Geometry Dash?

 **Table of contents:**